ngoc-nguyen-0/Re_thinking_MI/README.md

 ## 4. Training GAN (Optional)

-SOTA MI attacks work with a general GAN, therefore.
-However, Inversion-Specific GANs help improve the attack accuracy.
+SOTA MI attacks work with a general GAN[1].
+However, Inversion-Specific GANs[2] help improve the attack accuracy.
 In this repo, we provide codes for both training general GAN and Inversion-Specific GAN.

 ### 4.1.
 Build a inversion-specific GAN
 * Modify the configuration in